-- opportunity to review these tables and seek clarification from the ABS prior to the publication of final data. - The ABS advises that the Government Finance Statistics are governed by the International Monetary Fund (IMF).
+- 59 The ABS advises that the Government Finance Statistics are governed by the International Monetary Fund (IMF).
 The IMF has committed to a new endorsed Government Finance Statistics manual by the end of 2027.
 Australia will then likely update its current Australian System of Government Finance Statistics (2015) (AGFS15) manual to align with the updated IMF manual.
-This would be a natural point for the ABS to engage with state treasuries and influence the improvement of COFOG-A and other Government Finance Statistics reporting. - The Commission is happy to assist states and the ABS understand the implications for the Commission's work and provide assistance where possible.
+This would be a natural point for the ABS to engage with state treasuries and influence the improvement of COFOG-A and other Government Finance Statistics reporting. - 60 The Commission is happy to assist states and the ABS understand the implications for the Commission's work and provide assistance where possible.

-The Commission proposes to work with states and the ABS, where appropriate, to improve alignment of ABS Government Finance Statistics and state budget data.
+61 The Commission proposes to work with states and the ABS, where appropriate, to improve alignment of ABS Government Finance Statistics and state budget data.